Olympic sports

 Archery competition held during the Athens 2004 Summer Olympics.
 Dropped from the Olympic program after the 1920 Antwerp games, it was reinstated in 1972.

 Olympic sports are sports that are contested in the Summer Olympic Games and Winter Olympic Games.
 The 2024 Summer Olympics included 32 sports; the 2022 Winter Olympics included seven sports.
 Each Olympic sport is represented at the International Olympic Committee (IOC) by an international governing body called an International Federation (IF).

 The 2020 Summer Olympics in Tokyo saw the introduction of four new sports, with karate, skateboarding, sport climbing and surfing making their Olympic debuts.
-Breakdancing made its debut at the 2024 Summer Olympics in Paris, and ski mountaineering will make its debut at the 2026 Winter Olympics in Italy.
+Breakdancing made its debut at the 2024 Summer Olympics in Paris, and ski mountaineering made its debut at the 2026 Winter Olympics in Italy.
 Flag football and squash will make their debuts at the 2028 Summer Olympics in Los Angeles, while cricket and lacrosse will return after long absences.

 Early history and scope

 From the 18th century onwards, researchers took a greater interest in the value of traditional games in elucidating cultural values and identities.
 The modern Olympic Games, founded by Pierre de Coubertin on the basis of "All games, all nations", were influenced by this thinking; at the 1904 Summer Olympics, de Coubertin arranged "Anthropological Days", which allowed athletes from Asia, Africa, and South America to demonstrate their regional games.
 However, the 1904 organizers marginalized this aspect of the Olympics, and it quickly faded away after a few years, with mainly only Western sports being played.